Sharika999/Sonora/README.md

-# Sonora: Full-Stack E-commerce Platform
+# Sonora: Full-Stack E-commerce Platform for the  Visually Impaired

 Sonora is a feature-rich E-commerce platform built using React, Firebase, and TailwindCSS.
 This platform allows users to browse products, manage carts, and complete purchases with a smooth and secure payment process through Razorpay.

 ## Features